AUBGTheHUB/monolith/packages/web/README.md

 ### Development:
+If you get a `white screen` and nothing is loading:
+Check the browser's console - most probably there is a rendering issue with some component

 If you get an error `unused var`:
 Put `// eslint-disable-next-line no-unused-vars` above the line or `// eslint-disable-line no-unused-vars` at the end of the line.